ctgreybeard/SwiftCustomControl/README.md

 It turns out it's easy to do but finding out *HOW* is the hard part!

+#### Disclaimer

+While putting this project together I have made many assumptions based on observation of what works and what didn't.
+Some or all of these assumptions may very well be wrong.
+If you know that something I say below is wrong I would appreciate hearing about it.
+There is no warranty expressed or implied that anything I say is truth, some may be simply an Alternate Reality ...

 ### UIKit vs AppKit

 When I searched for "custom control" (several different forms of search and many different places) I found